MileHacker Logo

 Conservation Efforts

-Burkina Faso has national parks and reserves, though many are currently unsafe for tourism.
+Burkina Faso has parks and protected areas reserves, though many are currently unsafe for tourism.
 Parc Urbain Bangr-Weoogo in Ouagadougou offers a protected green space.

 Waste & Water

 Waste management is developing.
-Minimize your waste, carry reusable items (Package Free Shop), and conserve water due to scarcity.
+Create less waste, carry reusable items (Package Free Shop), and conserve water due to scarcity.

 Carbon Offset